 New Acros Film Simulator & Grain Effect

-With the Fujifilm X-Pro 2 comes with a new film simulator and grain effect.
-The film look is based on Fujifilm’s film stock Acros, with the option for R, G, Y. It feels sort of similar to the standard monochrome effect but the blacks seem slightly lifted.
+The Fujifilm X-Pro 2 comes with a new film simulator and grain effect.
+The film look is based on Fujifilm’s film stock Acros, with the option for R, G, and Y. It feels somewhat similar to the standard monochrome effect, but the blacks seem slightly lifted.

 We have two options for the Grain effect.
 Strong and Weak.
 You can also turn it off.

-Here is a sample taken with acros; straight out of camera with all JPEG settings set to default.
+Here is a sample taken with Acros straight out of the camera with all JPEG settings set to default.

 Bracketing / Landscape Photography

-Something I’ve really wanted from Fujifilm was for them to increase the range when auto-bracketing exposures in drive mode.
-With the X100T and XT1 you could only shoot at +-1 EV.
-This didn’t cut it when trying to shoot high contrast landscape photography where you need various exposures for exposure blending techniques.
+Something I’ve wanted from Fujifilm was for them to increase the range when auto-bracketing exposures in drive mode.
+With the X100T and XT1, you could only shoot at +-1 EV.
+This didn’t cut it when trying to shoot high-contrast landscape photography, where you need various exposures for exposure blending techniques.

 The Menu

-Fujifilm has really made an effort to clean up and organize the menu.
-I’m still learning it, but so far I really like it.
-It’s by far one of the best menus you’ll find in a camera.
+Fujifilm has made an effort to clean up and organize the menu.
+I’m still learning it, but so far, I like it.
+It’s one of the best menus you’ll find in a camera.

-The only thing that’s weird to me is they put Format under User Settings.
-Kind of doesn’t make sense since it’s not a user setting and is something we all use all the time, making it strange to see it buried like this.
+The only thing that’s weird to me is that they put Format under User Settings.
+This kind of doesn’t make sense since it’s not a user setting and is something we all use all the time, making it strange to see it buried like this.

-They’ve also added a customizable menu called MY that allows you to program your own settings for quicker access.
-Also, when you first open the menu the camera will default to this tab.
+They’ve also added a customizable menu called MY, allowing you to program your settings for quicker access.
+The camera will default to this tab when you first open the menu.

 Silent Mode Is Gone

 Did they get rid of Silent Mode?
 I can’t seem to find it anywhere.
-Not a huge deal but I did use it sometimes on the X100T.
+It’s not a huge deal, but I did use it sometimes on the X100T.

-I guess now you’ll just have to turn the camera to Electronic Shutter and turn off AF Illumination.
-Shutter options can be put in the Q menu, but AF Illumination is a bit buried in menus.
-This was one of the first things I added to MY menu so I could quickly put my camera in stealth mode.
+Now, you’ll just have to turn the camera to Electronic Shutter and turn off AF Illumination.
+Shutter options can be put in the Q menu, but AF Illumination is buried in the menus.
+This was one of the first things I added to MY menu to quickly put my camera in stealth mode.

 Fujifilm X-Pro 2 Review | Bottom Line

-This camera has everything I love about the X100T, and everything I love about the XT2 plus more and all in one body.
+This camera has everything I love about the X100T and everything I love about the XT2 plus more, all in one body.

-It’s just a pleasure to use and seems like it was built to really connect the photographer with the camera in a way no other camera does.
-So far I can’t really find anything significant not to like.
+It’s just a pleasure to use, and it seems like it was built to connect the photographer with the camera in a way no other camera does.
+So far, I can’t find anything significant not to like.

-Sure, there are a few things I wish it had, like a few extra Fn buttons on the body, maybe for a wifi button, but that’s really just a matter of personal opinion.
-Sometimes I miss the flip screen of the XT1 (I’m still in the habit of trying to flip it out), but at the same time it would be wrong to put that on a classic rangefinder camera like this and I don’t think I would ultimately like the camera as much if it had one.
+Sure, there are a few things I wish it had, like a few extra Fn buttons on the body, maybe for a Wi-Fi button, but that’s just a matter of personal opinion.
+Sometimes, I miss the flip screen of the XT1 (I’m still in the habit of trying to flip it out), but at the same time, it would be wrong to put that on a classic rangefinder camera like this, and I don’t think I would ultimately like the camera as much if it had one.

-4k video would have been really nice, but I understand why it wasn’t included, video was simply not the focus of this model and will be more suited for the XT2.
+4K video would have been nice, but I understand why it wasn’t included.
+Video was simply not the focus of this model and will be more suited for the XT2.

 What Other Reviewers Are Saying

-One of the topics I notice that reviewers are being overly critical of is autofocus and ISO performance.
-While both features are important, judging a camera because it’s not good at continuous autofocus (a feature not that commonly used), or giving a camera a bad score because it doesn’t have USB-charging capabilities is not really being honest to what a camera can do and is sort of ignoring what a camera is actually designed for, that is, taking pictures.
+One of the topics I notice that reviewers are overly critical of is autofocus and ISO performance.
+While both features are important, judging a camera because it’s not good at continuous autofocus (a feature not that commonly used) or giving a camera a bad score because it doesn’t have USB-charging capabilities is not being honest about what a camera can do and is ignoring what a camera is designed for, that is, taking pictures.

-The reason I was first drawn to Fujifilm was because they took precedence in designing a camera for photographers, not for technophiles.
-While some people might love usb-charging capabilities and a touch screen, it’s the least important feature a camera could have when it comes to taking pictures.
+I was first drawn to Fujifilm because they prioritized designing cameras for photographers, not technophiles.
+While some people might love USB-charging capabilities and a touch screen, they are the least important features a camera could have when it comes to taking pictures.

-And one feature that is often completely overlooked when reviews compare Sony to Fujifilm is how quickly the camera can clear buffer with memory card write speeds, a feature that can actually impact the cameras ability to take pictures.
+One feature often completely overlooked when reviews compare Sony to Fujifilm is how quickly the camera can clear buffer with memory card write speeds.
+This feature can impact the camera’s ability to take pictures.

 Is This Camera Right For You?

-A camera like this definitely takes some getting use to.
-If you’ve spent your whole life shooting DSLRs then pick up a rangefinder it’s going to be awkward at first.
+A camera like this takes some getting used to.
+If you’ve spent your whole life shooting DSLRs, picking up a rangefinder will be awkward at first.
 This is why I think bloggers are often critical of cameras like this.

-However, if you give it time, there are a lot of characteristics you’ll come to love about a mirrorless rangefinder and you’ll find it harder to go back to any other form factor.
-If you are the more casual shooter and wants all the bells and whistles, I think the coming XT2 is going to be mainstream camera of choice, but only as long as it has USB charging capabilities and touch screen, otherwise DPreview might not give it a good rating. 😉
+However, if you give it time, there are a lot of characteristics you’ll come to love about a mirrorless rangefinder, and you’ll find it harder to go back to any other form factor.
+Suppose you are the more casual shooter and want all the bells and whistles.
+In that case, I think the coming XT2 will be the mainstream camera of choice, but only as long as it has USB charging capabilities and a touch screen; otherwise, DPreview might not give it a good rating. 😉

 Fuji X-Pro 2 Tips

-There are so many options in the menu with no description.
-This makes it difficult to understand what does what.
-I’ll cover a few items and explain what they mean and how they work.
+There are so many options in the menu with no description that it is difficult to understand what does what.
+I’ll cover a few items and explain their meaning and how they work.

-AF+MF – When in autofocus this allows you to fine tune the focus by turning the focus wheel manually on the lens.
+AF+MF – When in autofocus, you can fine-tune the focus by manually turning the focus wheel on the lens.

-Preview Pic Effect: This will preview in the LCD and EVF the look of the film simulator you have set and its settings.
-However, when setting is turned off, the black and white film simulators will still appear black and white.
+Preview Pic Effect: This will preview the look of the film simulator you have set and its settings in the LCD and EVF.
+However, the black-and-white film simulators will still appear black and white when the setting is turned off.

 How DR Works: You have DR settings between 100% and 400%.
 This works by limiting your ISO.
-When it’s set to 100% your ISO is limited to 200, when you’re set to 400% it limits your ISO to 800.
-What this is ultimately doing is forcing you to meter your exposure at a higher ISO which will preserve your highlights by letting in less light and keeping the sensor from clipping.
+When it’s set to 100%, your ISO is limited to 200; when it’s set to 400%, it limits your ISO to 800.
+What this ultimately does is force you to meter your exposure at a higher ISO, which will preserve your highlights by letting in less light and keeping the sensor from clipping.

-This is useful if you occasionally miss your exposure or you’re shooting something like a sunset and don’t want your highlights blown out.
+This is useful if you occasionally miss your exposure or shoot something like a sunset and don’t want your highlights blown out.

 When you’re shooting RAW, your true exposure isn’t technically dictated by how your ISO is set since it’s not contributing directly to how much light enters the camera.
-The ISO is only a tool for metering and your exposure can be changed in post as long as highlights aren’t clipped or the shadows don’t have too much noise.
-This is because the X-Pro 2 sensor shoots close to its full dynamic range with every shot.
-Shooting under exposed at ISO 200 and lifting it 4 stops in Lightroom is going to give you very similar results as if you were to shoot at ISO 3200 as long as your shutter and aperture were the same.
-If your metering at ISO 800 and are properly exposed at that setting then you have about 4-5 stops of highlights to work with before they are clipped by what the sensor can do, but also keep in mind that your shadows will have more noise.
+The ISO is only a tool for metering, and your exposure can be changed in the post as long as highlights aren’t clipped or the shadows don’t have too much noise—the X-Pro 2 sensor shoots close to its full dynamic range with every shot.
+Shooting underexposed at ISO 200 and lifting it 4 stops in Lightroom will give you similar results as if you were to shoot at ISO 3200 as long as your shutter and aperture were the same.
+If you’re metering at ISO 800 and are properly exposed at that setting, then you have about 4-5 stops of highlights to work with before they are clipped by what the sensor can do, but also keep in mind that your shadows will have more noise.

-So the main advantage for setting your DR is to preserve your highlights, this is especially important when shooting JPEG in high contrast areas.
-I use this often when I’m shooting landscapes and want my JPEGs to be able to hold their highlight details without clipping.
+The main advantage of setting your DR is preserving your highlights.
+This is especially important when shooting JPEGs in high-contrast areas.
+I use this often when I’m shooting landscapes and want my JPEGs to hold their highlight details without clipping.

 AF Illuminator: This is the light that blasts in people’s faces so the camera can find its focus.
-Personally I find the contrast autofocus on the X-Pro 2 to be so good, that this isn’t really needed.
-And in low light situations it’s really uncomfortable to the people on the receiving end.
+I find the contrast autofocus on the X-Pro 2 to be so good that this isn’t needed.

 Fujifilm X-Pro 2 – ISO 1250 – f5.6 – 1/60